brendonbown/jsdocs-intro/README.md

 ### Type Checking

-Now that we've established the way to insert type annotations in your code, we can explore the different tools that the WebStorm IDE provides based on these type annotations.
-One really useful tool is soft type checking!
+Now that we've established the way to insert type annotations in your code, we can explore a tool that the WebStorm IDE provides based on these type annotations: type checking!

 Vanilla JavaScript is dynamically-typed, which means that type checking happens while the program is running.
 In other words, JavaScript doesn't check whether an object has a function until it needs it.
 This can be convenient for things